MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-isprocessinisolatedwindowsenvironment.md

   //For instance the action could be saving changes to user settings for the app.
   //Lets assume the app has made a design decision to save change to user settings if
   //the app is running on the host, and discard the changes to user settings if they were
-  //changed in an isolated environment.
+  //changed in an Isolated Environment.

   HMODULE dllInstance (LoadLibrary(L"IsolatedWindowsEnvironmentUtils.dll"));